vhscom/hyperdrive/README.md

 Hundreds of thousands of individuals and users rely on WordPress every day to consume and share information online.
 For that reason Hyperdrive has strict requirements for code contributions.

-Though Hyperdrive may have a high bar for quality, please don't let that deter you from making contribution.
-We take all comers.
+And though Hyperdrive may have a high bar for quality, please don't let that deter you from making contributions.
+We take on all comers.

 Where possible project owners, collaborators and contributors should embrace the [values of the Agile Manifesto](https://pragdave.me/blog/2014/03/04/time-to-kill-agile.html):